AsumVictor/endiAPI/docs/BETA_USERS_README.md

 ### Programmatically

-Import and use in code:
+Import and use in your code:

 ```typescript
 import { createBetaUsers, createBetaUser } from './scripts/create-beta-users.ts';